-My research interests lie in all forms of electronic music, free improvised music, and sound studies.
+My research interests lie in all forms of electronic music, and contemporary / free improvised music.
 I lecture in the areas of electronic/computer music, analog synthesizer ensemble, composition, and applied music technology.

-Currently, I am undertaking research into the specific musical and technical issues that arise from the use of analogue synthesizers in contemporary musical practice.
+Currently, I am undertaking research into the role of analogue synthesizers in both pop and experimental music.

 As a composer and performer I have released a variety of collaborative and solo works that have been performed on BBC Radio 3 and at various national and international events.